Ciclopirox Topical Dosage

 Usual Adult Dose for Onychomycosis - Toenail

-Do not remove product on a daily basis.
-Make daily applications over the previous coat and remove with alcohol every 7 days.
-Repeat this cycle throughout the duration of treatment.
+The product should not be removed on a daily basis.
+Daily applications should be made over the previous coat and removed with alcohol every 7 days.
+This cycle should be repeated throughout the duration of treatment.

 Up to 48 weeks of daily applications and professional removal, as frequently as monthly, of the unattached, infected nail are considered the full treatment to achieve a clear or almost clear nail.
 Six months of therapy with professional removal of the unattached, infected nail may be required before initial improvement of symptoms is noticed.